developer2020github/bus_trip_planner/readme.md

 Once this is done, user can click on the next button to transition to step 3.

 ######Step 3
 Step 3 shows a list of bus routes which can take user from source to destination.
 In current version  of the program this step is not very informative - there is no obvious distinction between routes.
-Step 3 is there at all because I am consdering  adding more funcitonality to it in the future.
+Step 3 is there at all because I am considering  adding more functionality to it in the future.
 Once route is selected, user can click on the next button, to move to the next step.

 If during transition from step 2 to step 3 it is determined that there is only one bus route available for a selected source - destination pair - step 3 is skipped.